spk121/potato-make/CHEATSHEET.md

      $@    the target
      $*    the target w/o a filename suffix
-     $^    the prerequisites, as a single string
+     $^    the prerequisites, as a single space-separated string
      $<    the first prerequisite
-     $?    the prerequisites that are files newer than the target file
+     $?    the prerequisites that are files newer than the target file as a single space-separated string